dkhrunov/ngx-mfe/README.md

 export class HomeModule {}
 ```

-3. If you use plugin-based approach with **MfeOutletDirective** then you should expose from ModuleFederationPlugin both component and module, that decalred this component.
-They should have same name and differ only in the '*...Component*' or '*...Module*' prefix, example of home.component.ts:
+3. If you use plugin-based approach with `MfeOutletDirective` then you should expose from `ModuleFederationPlugin` both the Component and the Module in which this Component is declared.
+Example:

 ```js
 new ModuleFederationPlugin({